obrbot/plugins-obr-soak/README.md

-# obr-soak-plugins
+# plugins-obr-soak

 This repository contains the plugins for the obr-soak obrbot.

-Simply clone this repository inside your obrbot repository to enable.
+Simply clone this repository inside your obrbot repository to turn your obrbot into obr-soak.